Linked widgets

 Unlinking converts a linked widget into a regular, editable widget.
 The widget keeps its current configuration but is no longer connected to the source — it will not receive future updates from the original widget.

-Select Unlink from one of these locations:
+Open the unlink action from one of these locations:

-- The widget's 3-dot context menu.
+- The widget's 3-dot context menu — select Unlink widget.

 In the confirmation dialog — Unlink this widget?
 It will become a standalone widget and will no longer update from the source. — select Unlink.